ATayebi/GridFormingConverters/README.md

 This repository contains the SIMULINK models and MATLAB codes used as a benchmark system in the paper:

-A. Tayyebi, D. Groß, A. Anta and F. Dörfler, "Interactions of Grid-Forming Power Converters and Synchronous Machines – A Comparative Study"
+A. Tayyebi, D. Groß, A. Anta and F. Dörfler, "Interactions of Grid-Forming Power Converters and Synchronous Machines – A Comparative Study" (available on arXiv: https://arxiv.org/abs/1902.10750)

 droop.m, VSM.m, matching.m and dVOC.m respectively generate the underlying data for the IEEE 9 bus test system including droop, VSM, matching and dVOC controlled grid-forming converters.